Kutlushah: Under Ghazan

 After Gaykhatu's murder and Baydu's enthronement, Ghazan marched against new ilkhan in 1295, accusing him of unjust murder of his uncle.
 Kutlushah commanded left wing of Ghazan's army and defeated Baydu, finally capturing him in Nakhchivan.
 After Ghazan's enthronement, he was given hand of Arghun's daughter Öljai Timur Khatun on 30 May 1296.
 He grew closer to Ghazan and asked for investigation on Nawruz, suspecting of his treason.

 Anatolian campaigns

 A series of revolts were erupted in Anatolia after Taghachar's execution in 1296.
 First one was by Baltu (from Jalair tribe), who captured Taghachar and turned him over to Ghazan.
 Ghazan appointed Kutlushah to lead three tumens towards Anatolia to crush him.
 After Baltu's defeat and subsequent flight, his accomplice Mesud II surrendered himself to Kutlushah.
-After receiving his submission, Kutlushah left for Herat to crush Nawruz in 1297 and executed him, meanwhile a new insurrection occurred by Kutlushah's subordinate, Sulamish (grandson of Baiju) in 1298.
+After receiving his submission, Kutlushah left for Herat to crush Nawruz in 1297 and executed him, meanwhile a new insurrection occurred by Kutlushah's subordinate, Sulamish in 1298.
 Kutlushah was forced to come back from Arran and won a victory against him, on 27 April 1299 near Erzinjan, causing Sulamish to flee to Mamluk Egypt.